Wheeling, W.V. (GOC)

 Section 337 investigations pose an enormous risk.
 Without proper counsel, the speed, complexity and potential cost can overwhelm companies and drain precious resources.
 Having handled 30 such investigations, Jordan understands those risks, and how to safely and efficiently guide complainants, respondents and non-parties toward the best possible result.

+Legal 500 recently described Jordan as an attorney who “offers a wealth of ITC experience and knowledge, while maintaining a level of responsiveness and approachability that is second to none."
 He’s managed all aspects of Section 337 investigations, including eight trials, from pre-complaint counseling and diligence to Federal Circuit appeals.
 The investigations have covered technologies including smartphones, tablets, televisions, flash memory, semiconductors, and medical devices.

 He also represents plaintiffs and defendants across the country in cases involving claims of patent, trademark and copyright infringement, trade secret misappropriation and violations of the Digital Millennium Copyright Act.